-The best G-Sync Compatible FreeSync monitors is quite the mouthful, but thanks to Nvidia embracing the same adaptive sync technology as AMD, your FreeSync panels have a great chance of delivering the same silky smooth gaming frames on a GeForce GPU as on a Radeon card.
+The best G-Sync Compatible FreeSync monitors mean you don't have to go to the expense of picking up a native G-Sync gaming screen if you're rocking an Nvidia GeForce GPU.
+Thanks to Nvidia embracing the same adaptive sync technology as AMD, FreeSync panels have a great chance of dishing out smooth performance in some of the best PC games around whether you're on a GeForce GPU or a Radeon card.

-So, if you're thinking of upgrading your rig but want to replace your monitor now, you won't be forced to choose one GPU manufacturer over the other ahead of time to get the most out of your panel.
+So, if you're thinking of upgrading your rig but want to replace your monitor now, the existence of FreeSync panels means you won't be forced to choose one GPU manufacturer over the other before you get there, to get the most out of your monitor.

 The monitors that we've listed here have all been tested by Nvidia with its "G-Sync Compatible" program, so you know that whichever one you settle on will work well with any of the best graphics cards.

 There are several reasons you might want to pick up a G-Sync compatible FreeSync monitor.
 For a start, FreeSync monitors are usually less expensive than native G-Sync panels, so you won't have to traumatize your bank balance to reap the benefits of both technologies.
-While these monitors advertise as FreeSync, an option in the Nvidia Control Panel will allow you to enable the G-Sync technology as needed.
+While these monitors advertise as FreeSync, the Nvidia Control Panel option will allow you to enable the G-Sync technology as needed.

-Of course, you don't need a G-Sync compatible FreeSync monitor to enable G-Sync, but you may end up with problems of stability if your monitor doesn't fully support it.
+Of course, you don't need a G-Sync compatible FreeSync monitor to enable G-Sync, but you may end up with stability problems if your monitor doesn't fully support it.
 It's far more sensible to invest in a G-Sync-certified FreeSync monitor to avoid possible headaches further down the line.

 Although it does use a TN panel, notorious for its inferior viewing angles and color reproduction, the AOC G2590FX is an affordable path to high frame rate gaming on an almost borderless display.
 With a refresh rate of 144Hz and an agile 1ms response time, this 25-inch monitor can show off frames fast as your GPU can squeeze them out, no jaggies or input lag permitted.